tina-friedrich/arc-user-guide/docs/source/arc-storage-migration.rst

 How to transfer data
 --------------------

 There are many ways to copy files from one folder to another but not all are appropriate in this case.
-As mentioned above, using ``mv`` is not advisable as you do not want to remove the data from the old storage. ``cp`` is also not advisable as it is very slow. ``rsync`` is probably the best option, as it is interruptible and resumable, but may not be the fastest solution for very large trees.
-For very large trees, using a ``tar | tar`` solution may be faster.
+As mentioned above, using ``mv`` is not advisable as you do not want to remove the data from the old storage. ``cp`` is also not advisable as it is very slow. ``rsync`` is probably the best option, as it is interruptible and resumable, and can check data integrity - however, it may not be the fastest solution for very large trees.
+For very large trees, using a ``tar | tar`` solution is likely faster.

 The rsync solution looks like the following:

+##### Option 1 (copying from current ``$DATA`` to the new storage area)

 .. code-block:: shell